III-V Lab conducts Research and Development activities

 Multi Format High Speed linear Preamplified Receiver Operating at 100 Gbit/s NRZ-OOK

-REFERENCE: Christophe.
-Caillaud, Robert Borkowski, Fabrice Blache, Filipe Jorge, Michel Goix, Bernadette Duval, Rene Bonk, Franck Mallecot
+REFERENCE: Christophe Caillaud, Robert Borkowski, Fabrice Blache, Filipe Jorge, Michel Goix, Bernadette Duval, Rene Bonk, Franck Mallecot

 ECOC - 6-10 December 2020